dlomsak/regex-deriv/docs/index.md

 ### String Generation

 The DFA has a `getStrings` method that returns a `Stream[String]` containing values that are in the language.
 The stream will be endless if the language is infinite, but the strings are emitted in shortest-path order.
-Not every string will be emitted, wildcard characters will simply generate a single default character and inverted character classes (e.g., [^abc]) will generate a single character outside the inverted characters (e.g., 'd').
-Any finite classes of characters will be enumerated in full.
+Not every string will be emitted: wildcard characters will simply generate a single default character, and inverted character classes (e.g., [^abc]) will generate a single character outside the given characters (e.g., 'd').
+Any finite class of characters will be enumerated in full.

 What is powerful about intersection, complementation, and generation together is that you can generate strings adhering to a number of constraints by describing each constraint individually and generating strings from their combination.
 For example: